GaMO: Geometry-aware Multi-view Diffusion Outpainting for Sparse-View 3D Reconstruction: Iterative Mask Scheduling Implementation

 \section{Iterative Mask Scheduling Implementation}

-To maximize the utilization of coarse geometry during outpainting while preserving the generative diversity of the diffusion model, we introduce an Iterative Mask Scheduling (IMS) strategy.
-This approach dynamically adjusts the mask region throughout the denoising process, enabling the model to freely hallucinate missing content in early timesteps while progressively aligning with the coarse initialization in later stages.
+To maximize the utilization of coarse geometry during outpainting while preserving the generative diversity of the diffusion model, we introduce an \textbf{Iterative Mask Scheduling (IMS)} strategy.
+IMS dynamically adjusts the mask region throughout the denoising process, allowing the diffusion model to first freely hallucinate missing regions and later progressively align the generated content with the coarse 3D initialization.

 \textbf{Design Rationale.} As demonstrated in the ablation studies in the main paper (Tab.
 3), we found that applying mask latent blending at specific denoising steps yields significantly better results than continuous blending throughout the entire denoising process.
 Based on these findings, we strategically select three representative timesteps corresponding to the early, middle, and late stages of denoising to participate in the latent blending process.
 At each stage, we employ progressively shrinking mask sizes to control the degree of interference with the denoising process: larger masks in early stages allow more freedom for generation, while smaller masks in later stages enforce stronger alignment with coarse geometry.